The Family Farmer:

 "We [meaning farmers generally] lost a lot of goodwill because of them.
 When you're trying to get sympathy for your cause from city people you don't pull into town and tie up traffic with a $50,000 tractor equipped with every convenience."
 Wilcox quarrels with the AAM over ends as well as means.
 The strikers originally demanded government-guaranteed prices set at 100 percent of parity—a reestablishment, in other words, of the relative buying power farmers enjoyed during the golden age of agriculture just before World War I. "What they're asking is unreasonable.
 One hundred percent of parity would knock us right out of export market."

-The call to leave 1978 crops unplanted was ignored and the strike ultimately failed.
+The call to leave 1978 crops unplanted was ignored by most farmers and the strike ultimately failed.
 But Congress proved more persuadable.
 In April, House and Senate conferees approved a trio of emergency farm measures providing for acreage set-asides and subsidy payments to boost farm incomes by as much as $6 billion, programs so extravagant that even major farm groups eventually lobbied against them and helped defeat them in the House.

 Protecting farm incomes against the vagaries of the market has preoccupied the Federal government since the desperate days of the 1930s.
 It managed it by paying farmers not to grow food, by buying much of what they did grow, and by subsidizing prices in order to buoy farmers drowning in a sea of unsalable grain.
 The return to the free market engineered by then-Secretary of Agriculture Earl Butz in the early 1970s worked wonderfully—farm incomes and U.S. trade surpluses rose, and price-depressing surpluses dwindled—but only as long as world grain shortages continued.
 With the return of full production abroad, demand shrank, surpluses piled up, prices fell.
 By the winter of 1977 the AAM was in Washington, packing the galleries of Congress and raising again the familiar demand that the government do something about what appears to be a permanent "farm problem."